Azure/azure-sdk/_posts/2019-08-06-dotnet-preview2.md

 - New client libraries were created using the [Azure SDK Design Guidelines for .NET][dotnet-guidelines] resulting in consistent API patterns and shared features like automatic retries, authentication, logging, configurable transport pipelines, exceptions, mocking, etc.
 - Support for Azure Active Directory credentials using our new Identity library that embrace the future of authentication across Azure services.
 - Parity across synchronous and asynchronous APIs offering a choice appropriate to your application.
+- Updated dependencies on the latest (preview-7) version of `Azure.Core` library.

+### Azure Identity

+- Added new user credential types, allowing authentication within client applications.

+### Key Vault

+- Added support for cryptographic operations (such as sign, verify, encrypt, and decrypt) using KeyVault keys.

 ## Quick Links